huodahaha/TwitterSearch/README.md

 Also, the search time range could be set to a specific time spec.
 The result ranking algorithm combine a tf-idf algorithm and tweets' impact score (calulating with each tweet's retweet count and favorite count)

-## Feature: Keyword Retrival
+## Feature: Keyword Retrieval
 Using the tf-idf algorithm and tweet impact score, TwitterSearch can give analysis about a certain users tweet keyword during a certain time spec.

-## Feature: related users
+## Feature: Related Users
 TwitterSearch can analyze a certain twitter user's timeline to give a related users list.
-We can use this users list to search for twitter or make a keyword retrival on a more wide document(tweets) range.
+We can use this users list to search for twitter or make a keyword retrieval on a more wide document(tweets) range.
 However, it may lead to API prohibition since the data would be large.

 ## Notice:
 1. I use Twitter API to crawl data with my personal twitter API key, so pls keep the API key in TwitterSearch/conf/setting.py